Employment Lawyer Towson, MD

 Title VII of The Civil Rights Act of 1964 is perhaps the most well-known anti-discrimination law in U.S. history.
 This legislation made it illegal to discriminate in matters of education, public accommodation, and employment on the basis of color, national origin, race, religion, and sex.
 Since this law was passed, subsequent federal legislation has outlawed employment discrimination on the basis of age, disability, ethnicity, and genetic information.
 Numerous states have expanded employment discrimination protections to safeguard against applicants and workers’ mistreatment based on gender, sexual orientation, gender expression, and other classifications.
 It’s important to note that discrimination laws that guard against sex discrimination and disability discrimination also protect workers from sexual harassment, pregnancy discrimination, and breastfeeding-related discrimination.

 It is also unlawful to retaliate against a worker for discriminatory reasons and for engaging in a legally protected activity.
 For example, if an employee files a discrimination-related complaint with the federal Equal Employment Opportunity Commission, it is illegal to retaliate against that worker for participating in an investigation related to that complaint.
-Similarly, it is unlawful to discriminate against a worker who has requested and taken a legally-protected leave of absence related to illness, injury, disability, the birth, adoption, or new foster placement of a child, etc.
+Similarly, it is unlawful to discriminate against a worker who has requested and taken a legally-protected leave of absence related to illness, injury, disability, the birth, adoption, or new foster placement of a child, etc. Rest assured that there are laws that protect you from arbitrary and discriminatory practices.

 It is worth noting, however, that some workers are not protected from certain discriminatory practices.
 For example, some laws only pertain to employers of a specific size.
 This is one of the many reasons why it’s important to speak with an attorney before making any assumptions about the potential viability of a legal claim against your employer.
+Everyone’s situation is unique and a lawyer will evaluate your scenario to determine if you have been a victim of your employer’s discriminatory practices.
+These laws contain many nuances and are complex, covering a wide range of topics.
+Anyone without a professional legal background may find it extremely difficult to comprehend and decide which strategies to use to develop a strong case.
+If you have any questions about anti-discrimination laws and how they protect workers, you can ask an experienced employment lawyer.

 Legal Assistance Is Available